 Tail docking-Yes or No?

-I have owned two beautiful cocker spaniels; the first was ten years old when I adopted him, and he had a whole beautiful tail.
+I have owned two beautiful cocker spaniels; the first was ten years old when I adopted him, and he had a beautiful wagging tail.

 The second was sixteen months old when I adopted her, but her tail was already docked.

-I think that it is barbaric to dock a cocker spaniel's tail unnecessarily.
+I loved my dogs equally, but I think it is barbaric to unnecessarily dock a cocker spaniel's tail.

-I loved both my dogs equally.
-I have read the argument for the working cocker spaniels injuring their tail while hunting, but it still seems cruel to intervene with nature.
+I have read, and understand, the argument for the working cocker spaniels injuring their tail while hunting, but I still feel it is cruel to intervene with nature.